 Opening his studio in 1982, McDougall’s early years were spent designing and building original pieces of furniture.
 He has also been a contributing writer for Fine WoodWorking Magazine.
 His sculpted wall pieces and vessels are the distillation of this career spent pursuing economy of line and form.
-Jay has garnered numerous national awards for excellence in his field and was selected as a 2008 McKnight Foundation Fellowship recipient.
-Today’s discriminating contemporary craft collectors can find Jay’s work in the nation’s most prestigious venues for acquisition.
+Jay has garnered numerous national awards for excellence in his field while maintaining an exhibition schedule that includes the most prestigious venues across the country.
+Jay was selected as a 2008 McKnight Foundation Fellowship recipient.

 All of McDougall’s pieces are free hand carved from one solid piece of wood while is still green/wet with no glue-ups, joinery or lathe work.
 He works alone through the entire process, beginning with patiently selecting logs from fallen hardwood trees in the region surrounding his studio in rural Minnesota through hand buffing the final coat of wax.
 “To be successful my work must connect with its audience at a visceral level, it should make one feel good, or calm, or peaceful.”
 This is achieved in many subtle ways.
 His triptychs flow into one another by sharing profiles on adjacent edges; the organic patina Jay has developed for the wall sculpture’s steel backs complement the natural warmth of the wood; likewise the dyed underside of his vessels and trays create contrast and reinforce the rhythm of the shape; the hand-wrought staples in the Element Series introduce a human touch to a natural form.
 The whole becomes greater than its parts.
 These forms surpass transient trends and styles; they are timeless in their classic contemporary beauty and bring with them a calming presence that fits seamlessly into wide-ranging architectural styles.